 Oh good, you’re still here.
 There’s a lot packed in this post, but hopefully, it’s all going to be super helpful to ensure you have a great day hunting for the Naoshima pumpkin and all other cool things on the island, So, in case you’re wondering…

-So How Did OUR One Day on Naoshima Pan Out?
+So How Did Our One Day on Naoshima Go?

 We had a brilliant time.
 The Naoshima pumpkin was everything I hoped it would be – and even though the weather wasn’t great, I actually quite liked the moody sky behind it.